What Is A Saucepan? A Breakdown Of This Common Kitchen Tool

 By Jenny Zhang

-In the cooking world, few tools are as versatile and indispensable as the saucepan.
-From simmering sauces to boiling pasta and everything in between, the saucepan plays a crucial role in the culinary world.
+Few tools are as versatile and indispensable in the cooking world as the saucepan (or sauce pan).
+The saucepan plays a crucial role in the culinary world, from simmering sauces to boiling pasta and everything in between.
 But what exactly is a saucepan, and how does it differ from the other pots and pans in your kitchen?

 What Is A Saucepan?